ircmaxell/blog-ideas/guidelines.md

-# Blog Post Qualification Criteria
+# Qualification Criteria

 Any member of php.net may write about any work being carried out in any repository on git.php.net

-# Blog Post Guidelines
+# Guidelines

 1. Don't Be A Dick.
 2. Be professional; fun is still okay.